verse-lab/bythos/INSTALL.md

 docker build -t bythos .
 ```

 This process might take up to 10 minutes on a commodity laptop.
-It might take around **8GB RAM** to build.
+It might take up to **8GB RAM** to build.

 Once the image has been built, you can launch a container using the image: